-The shimmering road was crowded with army vehicles.
+Thai army vehicles crowded the shimmering road.
 Conscripts nervously studied the northern ridge.
 The previous day Burmese regulars had shelled orchard project sponsored by King Bumiphol.
-The 110mm barrage had injured several fruit trees and the Third Army commander was spoiling to avenge this insult as a way to curtail the cross-border amphetamine traffic from the Red Wa.
+The 110mm barrage had injured several fruit trees and the Third Army commander was spoiling to avenge this insult to the King in order to get a cut of the cross-border amphetamine traffic from the Red Wa.

-The heat mercilessly hovered around 100F.
-A horrible temperature for killing strangers and the sweating sergeant at the checkpoint warned, “Lawang-si.
+The heat mercilessly hovered around 100F, which horrible temperature for killing strangers and the sweating sergeant at the checkpoint warned, “Lawang-si.
 Big shooting this morning.
 Two soldiers die.”

 “Khon Thai?”
 As an illegal resident in the Land of Smiles I favored the home team.